Explore Jobs

 Dear Mr. Walinski,

 Please accept this letter as my formal resignation from Midland Tree Company.
-While I have enjoyed my time as your receptionist, I have been offered a new position and will be leaving on December 18, 2020.
+While I have enjoyed my time in this role, I have been offered a new position and will be leaving on December 18, 2026.

-As we discussed, I will continue working during these two weeks and help train my replacement once it is found.
-If you need any further assistance, please let me know.
+As discussed, I will continue working during the notice period and assist in training my replacement once identified.
+If you require any further assistance, please let me know.

-I appreciate having the opportunity to work at Midland and want to thank you for this experience.
+I appreciate the opportunity to work at Midland and want to thank you for this valuable experience.

 Best Regards,